Computer productivity — Robin Wils's website

 Windows is working on winget, which seems cool, but it isn’t perfect to use yet.

 I recommend Chocolatey instead.
-You can install it by following the instructions on their install page.
+You can install it by following the instructions on their installation page.

 How it works

 You can open a command prompt or PowerShell window and install things with Chocolatey after installing it.

 - Remove an application:

 clist <application name> -by-id-onlyBy id only searches in the package name.
 You can remove it if you also want to search in the description.

 all to do something for all packages.
 For example, you can type